lxg/l10n/README.md

 This library is a lightweight implementation of the Gettext internationalisation tools.
 It is written in pure ES6, does not have any dependencies and is written with Web Components in mind.

-The Gettext system have some nice advantages: It has great pluralisation support, it can handle message contexts, and by using the original message as catalog ID, you always have an (English) fallback, even if a given translation doesn’t exist.
+The Gettext system has some nice advantages: It has great pluralisation support, it can handle message contexts, and by using the original message as catalog ID, you always have an (English) fallback, even if a given translation doesn’t exist.
 What’s also great is that the `.po` catalog format has very widespread industry support, so you will always find translators, tools and even auto-translate services which can work with your catalog files without knowlegde of this library or even programming at all.

 Why do we need yet another JS Gettext implementation, aren’t there enough already?
 Here’s why: